SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ssi_slave/readme.md

   - **General Configuration**
   - Mode: SSI mode can be configured, i.e. Mode 0: Clock Polarity is zero and Clock Phase is zero, Mode 1: Clock Polarity is zero, Clock Phase is one, Mode 2: Clock Polarity is one and Clock Phase is zero, Mode 3: Clock Polarity is one and Clock Phase is one, Mode-4 (TI SSI) and Mode-5 (Microwire).
   - SSI Baudrate: The speed of transfer can be configured, i.e. bits/second.
-  - Data Width: The size of data packet, it can be configured between 4 to 32.
+  - Data Width: The size of data packet, it can be configured between 4 to 16.
   - CS Control (Master): When device is in slave mode, it can be configured as H/w control or S/w control.
   - CS Control (Slave): When device is in slave mode, it can be configured as H/w control or S/w control.
   - **DMA Configuration**
   - Enable/Disable the DMA configuration.
 - Configuration files are generated in **config folder**, if not changed then the code will run on default UC values.

-- Configure the following macros in ssi_master_example.h file and update/modify following macros if required.
+- Configure the following macros in ssi_slave_example.h file and update/modify following macros if required.

 ```C
 #define SL_USE_TRANSFER ENABLE    // To use the transfer API